ChrisTechs/PitHelper/README.md

 **PitHelper is a third party mod and is NOT affiliated with, endorsed by, or associated with Hypixel Inc.**

-This mod utilizes the Hypixel Public API through a private backend service.
-All data is fetched and cached according to the Hypixel Developer Policies.
-Usage of certain features (like the Quick Maths Solver or Auto Spawn) is at the user's own risk; players should remain aware of Hypixel's rules regarding macros and fair play.

 The `clayj` UI library included in this project's source code is licensed separately under the zlib/libpng and BSD 3-Clause licenses.